crowdfavorite/wp-cf-snippets/README.txt

 - Place the cursor in the WYSIWYG where the snippet should be displayed
 - Click the "cog" icon
 - Click on the Snippet Description that is desired to be displayed

-### Post Created Snippets

-The Snippets plugin provides the ability to create snippets on the Post/Page edit screens.
-Snippets created on the post edit screen have a button for easily adding the snippet content to the content of the post via Shortcode.
-Snippets created on a post or page edit screen will always be displayed there until the snippet is removed using the "Remove Snippet from this Post" button.
-Snippets created in posts are also displayed on the Snippets settings screen, and can be added to any post/page desired using the Snippets shortcode.
-These snippets can also be used with the Snippets template tag wherever desired.
-To add a Post/Page created snippet to the content of a post, simply place the cursor in the position to insert the shortcode and click the "Add to Content" button for the Snippet desired.

 ### Widgets